Sole trader bank accounts

 Instant decision

-Register your business for £14.99 through Tide with Companies House, Get a Free instant saver account which gives you 3.81% AER when you sign up for your Tide business bank account.
+Register your business for £14.99 through Tide with Companies House, Get a Free instant saver account which gives you up to 4% AER when you sign up for your Tide business bank account.
 Eligibility and T&Cs apply.
+1 month free on any paid plan.
+FSCS-Protected, Bank Account by ClearBank.

 More Information